Unit conversion table: see Table 16.4-1.

-1. Isopropyl alcohol intoxication starts off similar to ethanol intoxication with confusion, slurred speech, and postural instability, but with greater exposure (serum levels >25 mmol/L [150 mg/dL]) it can ultimately lead to coma, respiratory arrest, and hemodynamic instability.
+1. Isopropyl alcohol intoxication begins similar to ethanol intoxication with confusion, slurred speech, and postural instability, but with greater exposure (serum levels >25 mmol/L [150 mg/dL]) it can ultimately lead to coma, respiratory arrest, and hemodynamic instability.
 Acetone can contribute to CNS depression.

 2. Gastric symptoms including pain and vomiting are more prevalent than with other alcohols, and severe gastritis may present with hematemesis.

-Clinical diagnosis of isopropyl alcohol toxicity should be suspected with a history of ingestion, an elevated osmolar gap, absence of a significant anion gap (see Formulas in Alcohols), and the typical smell of isopropanol or acetone.
+The clinical diagnosis of isopropyl alcohol toxicity should be suspected with a history of ingestion, elevated osmolar gap, absence of a significant anion gap, and typical smell of isopropanol or acetone.

 1. Specific testing for the isopropyl alcohol serum level is available from most toxicology laboratories.
 Acetone can be detected in blood within 1 hour and in urine within 3 hours of ingestion of isopropyl alcohol.
-When not available, the serum level may be estimated from the osmolar gap (see Formulas in Alcohols).
+When not available, the serum level may be estimated from the osmolar gap (formulas: see Alcohols).

 2. Other suggested investigations include electrolyte levels, blood glucose levels, blood urea nitrogen, osmolality (to calculate anion and osmolar gaps), as well as arterial blood gases.
 Ketones may be detected in blood and urine within 3 hours from ingestion.
 Oximetry and chest radiographs may be helpful for patients with a decreased level of consciousness or suspected aspiration.